 For one particular group of people, biologists, Darwin’s theory of evolution did provide a rationale for grouping and naming living things, organisms should be classified based on their phylogeny, their evolutionary ancestry, i.e., their fundamental similarities.
 For those who are studying organic diversity it would desirable to group things based on ‘fundamental similarities’ (= evolutionary ancestry) because, among other things, it allows us to view the consequences of evolution.
 But we are still left with the question of how to recognize phylogenetic groups.
 From pre-Linnaean times through Darwin and up until the middle of the last century, scientists searched for features that they thought reflected ‘fundamental similarities’.
 After Darwin’s ideas were accepted, scientists realized that what they were looking for were features that reflected the evolutionary past of organisms.
 But these characteristics are elusive entities and no one really knew if they had found one because most evolutionary history is impossible to trace—the fossil record is grossly inadequate except for large-scale overviews.

 One feature of biological classification from the time of Linnaeus to now, and a feature of most (but not all) classifications, is that they are hierarchical, with species grouped into genera, genera into families, families into orders, orders into classes, classes into phyla and phyla into kingdoms (and, some would add, kingdoms into domains).
 However, with the exception of species (whose definition we will consider later in the course), none of these levels is defined—a genus is a group of related species, but how closely related is never specified.
 Thus, although it is often the case that there is agreement that a group of living things represents a taxonomic entity, exactly what level that group should be placed at, and how this group relates to other groups, may be quite controversial.
 Moreover, the seemingly logical idea that groups should be organized on the basis of evolutionary ancestry doesn’t mesh very well with a classification that has levels–evolution doesn’t necessarily operate in a way to produce levels; and there is no reason to assume that the levels produced on one branch might coincide with levels on another branch.
-One certainly can devise classification schemes that match more closely the way that we believe evolution operates; but these schemes will not be as useful in pigeon-holing (categorizing) living things.
-As is the case with many concepts (and in fact with words themselves!) one must balance between utility and accuracy; useful concepts often distort reality; making them more real often renders them less useful.
+One can certainly devise classification schemes that more closely match the way that we believe evolution operates; but these schemes will not be as useful in pigeon-holing (categorizing) living things.
+As is the case with many concepts (and in fact with words themselves!) one must balance between utility and accuracy; useful concepts often distort reality but making them more real often renders them less useful.

-Most biologists approach classification from a ‘cladistic’ viewpoint which is centered on the idea that evolution produces ‘clades’ (groups) as a result of the splitting of a previously existing clade.
+Most biologists approach classification from a ‘cladistic’ viewpoint that is centered on the idea that evolution produces ‘clades’ (groups) as a result of the splitting of a previously existing clade.
 Seen through time one would see a branching diagram.
-In general, this probably reflects the general pattern of evolution and the development of diversity.
+In general, this probably reflects the pattern of evolution and the development of diversity.
 But we have good evidence that groups not only split but sometimes merge (e.g., the endosymbiont theory for the appearance of eukaryotes; secondary endosymbiosis and the origin of multiple algal groups) and neither cladistic approaches or a hierarchical system deals well with this possibility.

 - ‘inanimate life’—living things that are not animals (i.e., in the Animal Kingdom).
 Using a five-kingdom classification this would include Monera (i.e., prokaryotes), Fungi, Plants and Protists.
+A more ecological classification is shown here, along with a list that shows where the ‘organism fact sheets fit in this classification.

 - algae—aquatic photosynthetic organisms.
 This category spans most of the phylogenetic universe!
 Yet for ecological reasons, it is useful!